nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 #### Design rationale

-The `add-t` command was designed this way to ensure consistency with the previous `add` person.
+The `add-t` command was designed this way to ensure consistency with the previous `add` command in AB3.

 **Aspect: Optional fields**
 * **Alternative 1:** Allow optional fields when adding tutor (e.g. user can omit phone number or email when adding a